ShreyRavi/tui.table-of-contents/README.md

 ## Instructions

-Use the 'T' button on the toolbar to insert a table of contents automatically at the beginning of the document.
+Use the 'open book'/Insert Table of Contents button on the toolbar to insert a table of contents automatically at the beginning of the document.

 ## WIP Disclaimer